SattamInfosec/Forensics-CTF/Forensics CTF.md

 To extract data inside Image files.

-Try file carve using 'foremost <filename>' command.
+Try file carve using `foremost <filename>` command.
 Foremost support all files.
 But it takes time to extract all file when you face a big size file.

 ```
 > $ zsteg <FILE_NAME>